lynnlangit/TeamTeri/3_Genomic_Tools/README.md

 ## Genomic Tools - Registries

+Many, but not all bioinformatics tools rely on the Python language.
+If this is the case, then understanding the Python packaging options is yet another important aspect of working with these tools.
+For a concise comparision of `pip` vs `conda`, see this [article](https://pythonspeed.com/articles/conda-vs-pip).

 - [Genomic Visualizers](https://github.com/cmdcolin/awesome-genome-visualization) - huge list of visualization tools (companion website has screenshots!)
 - [Biocontainers](https://biocontainers.pro/#/) - tool containers (images hosted on DockerHub, Quay.io or other public container registry)
 - [Dockstore](https://dockstore.org/) - Genomic workflows - in CWL, NF or WDL (hosted in GitHub) and associated container-based tools